OSEA Collective Bargaining Agreement

 - For the purposes of this Article, “designated union representative(s)” means chapter executive board officers, stewards, and work site organizers.
 OSEA will provide a current list to the District of designated union representatives by August 1 annually.
 OSEA trains designated union representatives throughout the year and will provide BSD with an updated copy of the list within ten (10) days of adding a new representative.

-- The exclusive representative for OSEA, or designee, shall request authorization for association activity as described in this section by notifying their supervisor or building administrator and the District’s Administrator for Personnel.
+- The exclusive representative for OSEA, or designee, shall request authorization for association activity as described in this section by notifying their supervisor or building administrator and the designated Human Resources administrator.
 Such notification shall be in writing and include (1) the activity or reason for the request, (2) the date and time requested, and (3) the approximate amount of time requested.
-Requests must be made at least 5 business days prior to the date of the time requested.
+Requests must be made at least five (5) business days prior to the date of the time requested.
 Any request not made within this notice time-frame will be considered by the District based on operational need.
 If the time request as written places an undue burden on District operations and cannot reasonably be granted, the District shall schedule an agreeable date and time at which the time will be granted.

-- The exclusive representative for OSEA, or designee, shall request authorization for release time as described in this section by notifying their supervisor or building administrator and the District’s Administrator for Personnel.
+- The exclusive representative for OSEA, or designee, shall request authorization for release time as described in this section by notifying their supervisor or building administrator and the designated Human Resources administrator.
 Such notification shall be in writing and include (1) the activity or reason for the release time request, (2) and the beginning and end date of the time requested.
-Requests must be made at least 5 business days prior to the date of the release time requested.
+Requests must be made at least five (5) business days prior to the date of the release time requested.
 Any request not made within this notice time-frame will be considered by the District based on operational need.
 If the release time request as written places an undue burden on District operations and cannot reasonably be granted, the District shall schedule an agreeable date and time at which the release time will be granted.

 - At the conclusion or termination of a period of release time granted to a designated representative under this section, the designated representative shall have a right of reinstatement to the same position and work location held prior to the commencement of the release time or, if not feasible, to a substantially similar position without loss of seniority, rank or classification.